AlisherMyrgyyassov/ultra-unet/README.md

 --no_output_coords: Use this flag to disable the coordinate output.
 --output_images:  Flag to output images.
 --no_output_images: Use this flag to disable the image output
+--histogram_matching: Flag to enable histogram matching (This usually improves the model's performance)
+--no_histogram_matching: Flag to disable histogram matching
 ```

 The output will depend on your selected flags.
 If the output video is enabled, then a video with a tongue contour on top of it will be processed and generated.
 It may take a while, though.